JavierChico/JavierChico.github.io/_pages/about.md

 * Mathematical Biology.
 * Computational methods for Partial Differential Equations.

 I completed my BSc and MSc at Imperial College London, where I received the Governor's Prize in Mathematics, awarded to the best graduating student.
 My Master thesis research was on falling ferrofluids, under the supervision of Prof [D.T.
 Papageorgiou](https://profiles.imperial.ac.uk/d.papageorgiou).
+During my undergrad I had the privilege of attending MIT for a year, where I worked with [Andrew Horning](https://faculty.rpi.edu/andrew-horning) (now at RPI).

 # PhD Thesis